 Healthcare: Making Medicine Affordable and Accessible

-The government created an entirely new tier of healthcare through 87 Medicare Urgent Care Clinics providing fully bulk-billed treatment seven days a week.
-These clinics delivered one million free visits by December 2024, with nearly half of patients saying they would otherwise have attended emergency departments.
-An additional 50 clinics will open in 2025-26, bringing 80% of Australians within a 20-minute drive of urgent care.
+The government created an entirely new tier of healthcare through Medicare Urgent Care Clinics providing fully bulk-billed treatment seven days a week.
+The network has expanded to 137 clinics across Australia, delivering almost 3 million free visits, with nearly half of patients saying they would otherwise have attended emergency departments.
+The 2026-27 Budget invested $1.8 billion, with $580.2 million each year ongoing, to make the entire network a permanent feature of Australia's health system.
+By July 2026, four in five Australians will live within a 20-minute drive of a clinic.

 In aged care, Labor funded a 15% pay rise for over 250,000 workers from July 2023 at a cost of $11.3 billion, followed by an additional $3.8 billion for further increases from January 2025.
 This represents the largest aged care wage increase in history and delivered an additional 3.6 million minutes of care daily in residential facilities.
 The government expanded access to home care, fast-tracking 20,000 Home Care Packages before launching the new Support at Home program on 1 November 2025, with 83,000 additional packages planned for 2025-26.